 As a UK national living abroad, you can still secure a mortgage and property in the UK, possibly for yourself if you’re planning to return to the UK or for a family member already living in the UK.
 Specialist lenders are available although there are likely to be some additional checks to be made as part of the application process.

-There are times when a client might be buying from a relative as the only option to home ownership.
+There are times when you might be buying from a relative.
 Sometimes this can be at full market value and sometimes at a lower price.

 Lenders can accept this arrangement and in some cases, no deposit is required from the purchaser.
 Instead the mortgage is based on the market value and the deposit is seen as the difference between the mortgage that can be approved and the market value.